hannutt/HtmlEditor/README.md

 Example image of the auto-fill feature in use
 ![alt text](HtmlEditor/images/wpfAC.png)

-RESPONSIVE FEATURES
+SIZING & RESPONSIVE FEATURES

 Both the edit and preview windows can be resized.
 The edit window can be resized by clicking the plus or minus button.
 Each click changes the width and height of the window by 5 pixels.
 The preview window can be resized using the WPF slider component.

+When the user increases or decreases the size of the text box, the button elements in the UI react to the size changes.
+When the size increases, the button elements move horizontally 5 pixels to the right per click, and when the size decreases, they move horizontally 5 pixels to the left.

 SAVE AND LOAD FILE